-Many people learn how to play chess as children, but if it’s a been a while since you played - or you’re a beginner learning how to play for the first time - there are a few basic rules you might have missed, going beyond how to move and capture pieces to essential chess rules such as en passant and castling.
+Often we are taught how to play chess as children, but for some it’s been a while since their last game.
+Beginners and long-term players are welcome here, and we present a few basic rules you might have missed, going beyond how to move and capture pieces to essential chess rules such as en passant and castling.

 How to play chess for beginners